BigBigDoudou/debtective/README.md

 bundle exec rake debtective:todo_list
 ```

-It outputs the todos with the concerned lines and the total of todos and lines.
+It outputs the todos positions with the concerned lines of code and some counts.

 ## Installation